MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Export-Csv.md

 ```

 The `Get-Service` cmdlet gets service objects.
 The **DisplayName** parameter returns services that
-contain the word Application.
-The service objects are sent down the pipeline to the `Select-Object`
+contain the word `Application`.
+The service objects are sent down the pipeline to the
-cmdlet. `Select-Object` uses the **Property** parameter to specify the **DisplayName** and
+`Select-Object` cmdlet. `Select-Object` uses the **Property** parameter to specify the
-**Status** properties.
+**DisplayName** and **Status** properties.
 The `$AppService` variable stores the objects.

 The `$AppService` objects are sent down the pipeline to the `Export-Csv` cmdlet. `Export-Csv`
 converts the service objects to a series of CSV strings.
 The **Path** parameter specifies that the
-Services.csv file is saved in the current directory.
+`Services.csv` file is saved in the current directory.
 The **NoTypeInformation** parameter removes
 the **#TYPE** information header from the CSV output and is not required in PowerShell 6.
 The
 `Get-Content` cmdlet uses the **Path** parameter to display the file located in the current
 directory.

 The `Get-Service` and `Select-Object` cmdlets are repeated for services that contain the word
-Windows.
+`Windows`.
 The `$WinService` variable stores the service objects.
 The `Export-Csv` cmdlet uses the
 **Append** parameter to specify that the `$WinService` objects are added to the existing
-Services.csv file.
+`Services.csv` file.
 The `Get-Content` cmdlet is repeated to display the updated file that includes
 the appended data.

 ### Example 7: Format cmdlet within a pipeline creates unexpected results

 This example shows why it is important not to use a format cmdlet within a pipeline.
-When
+When unexpected
-unexpected output is received, troubleshoot the pipeline syntax.
+output is received, troubleshoot the pipeline syntax.

 ```powershell
 Get-Date | Select-Object -Property DateTime, Day, DayOfWeek, DayOfYear |